There is also a range of shorebased and Speciality Courses including Milebuilding Weekends and longer Cruises, Radio and First Aid training.

 A typical menu for the week might be:

-- Breakfast -bacon sandwiches / choice of cereals / toast and marmalade
+- Breakfast – bacon sandwiches / choice of cereals / toast and marmalade

 Alcohol is permitted whilst tied up safely at the end of the day.
 Again, do feel free to bring along your favourite tipple or enjoy sourcing something new to sample whilst on your travels.
 Do remember however that alcohol and deep water and not inherently compatible and so we ask you to drink sensibly during your time with us.
+Should we or an instructor have any concerns about your sobriety, you may be asked to leave the boat.